jennifercox726-ux/wilsonaibro/README.md

 Wilson is not a chatbot.

-It is a **thinking workspace** designed to sit between intention and execution — turning unclear ideas into structured paths forward.
+It is a **thinking system** designed to sit between intention and execution — turning unclear ideas into structured paths forward.

-You don’t just ask it questions.
+You don’t just ask questions.

 You enter ideas.
 Wilson returns structure.